Andoni Goikoetxea: Maradona foul

 On 24 September 1983, Goikoetxea achieved notoriety for a foul on Diego Maradona described as "one of the most brutal fouls ever delivered in the history of Spanish football".
 In a league match at the Camp Nou, he tackled the Argentine from behind and broke his ankle.
 Maradona compared the sound he heard to that of wood breaking and, in the aftermath, English journalist Edward Owen coined the phrase "Butcher of Bilbao" to describe Goikoetxea, a nickname which stayed with him for the rest of his career.
-Maradona's compatriot César Luis Menotti, the coach of FC Barcelona, accused the Spaniard of "belonging to a 'race of anti-footballers'" and called for a lifelong ban; he was served a ten-match ban by the Royal Spanish Football Federation.
+Maradona's compatriot César Luis Menotti, the coach of Barcelona, accused the Spaniard of "belonging to a 'race of anti-footballers'" and called for a lifelong ban; he was served a ten-match ban by the Royal Spanish Football Federation.
 It was later reported he kept "the boot he had used to destroy...(Maradona's) ankle ligaments" at home in a glass case.

-Two seasons earlier, Goikoetxea had severely injured Barcelona midfielder Bernd Schuster, leaving him with a serious right knee injury from which the German never fully recovered.
 When the two teams met in the 1984 Copa del Rey final in May, the match ended 1–0 for Athletic.
 Featuring in a mass brawl on the pitch, he kicked Maradona's chest; he was initially banned for 18 games for his actions, but the suspension was later reduced to seven.

 Later career

 After three years with Atlético Madrid where he featured sparingly, Goikoetxea retired aged 33.
-He appeared in 369 competitive matches for Athletic, netting 44 times.
+He appeared in 369 competitive matches for Athletic, scoring 44 times.